Cmorgan21/The-Simon-Game/README.md

 Once you've selected the branch, GitHub Pages will automatically build and deploy your site.
 This may take some time

 Enjoy your deployed website!

+## Credits

+### Fonts

+- The Font "Handjet, Cursive" in the website is imported from [Google Fonts Handjet Cursive](https://fonts.google.com/specimen/Handjet)

+### Sounds / Music

+- The sounds from the button presses and victory sound are downloaded from [FreeSounds](https://freesound.org/browse/)

+- The sound from getting the sequence wrong are downloaded from [ZapSplat](https://www.zapsplat.com/)

+### Images and Icons

+- The background image used was from [Unsplashed](https://unsplash.com/)

+- Favicon Image is created from [Favicon.cc](https://www.favicon.cc/)

+- Linkden and GitHub Icons imported from [Font Awesome](https://fontawesome.com/)